 Some insured persons have more than one private plan.
-In these cases, if the policyholder identified any plan as an HMO plan that pays for visits to non-plan doctors, the variables PHMONP31, PHMONP42, and PHMONP04 were set to "Yes".
+In these cases, if the policyholder identified any plan as an HMO plan that pays for visits to non-plan doctors, the variables PHMONP31, PHMONP42, and PHMONP05 were set to "Yes".
 If a person had multiple plans and one or more were identified as being an HMO plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person-level variable was set to missing.
-Additionally, if a person had multiple plans and one or more were identified as being an HMO but none were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to "No".
-In each round, the variables PHMONP31, PHMONP42, and PHMONP04 have four possible values:
+Additionally, if a person had multiple plans and one or more were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to missing an HMO but none were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to "No".
+In each round, the variables PHMONP31, PHMONP42, and PHMONP05 have four possible values:

-- Person was covered by at least one private insurance source through an HMO, and the HMO pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through an HMO, but the HMO does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through an HMO and whether the HMO covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through an HMO.
+- 1 Person was covered by at least one private insurance source through an HMO, and the HMO pays for visits to non-plan doctors. - 2 Person was covered by at least one private insurance source through an HMO, but the HMO does not pay for visits to non-plan doctors. - -9 Person was covered by private insurance through an HMO and whether the HMO covers visits to non-plan doctors was refused, don't know, or not ascertained. - -1 Person was out-of-scope for the round, was not privately insured at any time in the round, or was not covered by private insurance through an HMO.

-Private Gatekeeper Plans that Pay for Visits to Non-Plan Doctors non-plan doctors.
+Private Gatekeeper Plans that Pay for Visits to Non-Plan Doctors

+If the respondent reported that they belong to a private gatekeeper plan, a follow up question was used to determine whether the person was in a plan that pays for visits to non-plan doctors.
 Persons with private gatekeeper insurance were classified as being covered by a plan that pays for visits to non-plan doctors if the person provided an affirmative response to the following question: